21 Clever Hacks to Make Everything in Your Home Smell Amazing

 Make fridge fragrance

 You already know baking soda can neutralize fridge odors, but here’s a new trick: Dampen a cotton ball with vanilla extract and leave it on a refrigerator shelf to add a pleasantly sweet fragrance.
 You could also try dabbing lemon juice on the cotton ball instead.
 Or try this hack if you have some newspaper laying around.
-Don’t miss these other clever ways to use cotton balls.

 Put food scraps to use